lintony6/WeatherApp/README.md

 WeatherApp
-WeatherApp is a desktop application that provides current weather information and a 5-day forecast for any city, displayed in a clean, text-based interface with an interactive map.
+WeatherApp is a desktop application that provides current weather information and a 5-day forecast for any city, displayed in a clean, text-based interface with a map.
 Built with Python, Tkinter, Flask, and external APIs, it offers a simple yet functional way to check weather conditions.
 Features

 ![WeatherApp Graphical User Interface](WeatherAppUI.png)